-We have invited Des Hughes to join the Roberts Institute of Art Residency in Scotland this June.
+In June 2025, we invited Des Hughes to the Roberts Institute of Art Residency in Scotland.

 Des Hughes

-Des Hughes is a UK-based artist whose practice explores sculpture’s traditions, challenging conventional materials and methods with a blend of wit, sensitivity and dark humour.
-His work often presents a paradox — what appears crudely modelled may, in fact, be meticulously crafted using complex casting techniques that mimic traditional stone carving or metal forging.
+Des Hughes is a UK-based artist whose practice explores traditions of sculpture, challenging conventional materials and methods with a blend of wit, sensitivity and dark humour.
+His work often presents a paradox: what appears crudely modelled may, in fact, be meticulously crafted using complex casting techniques that mimic traditional stone carving or metal forging.
 His process involves collecting, disassembling and reconstructing materials in fragmented or unfinished forms, reflecting a deep engagement with modernist sculpture and the enduring value of the handmade object.

 In addition to his sculptural work, textiles have recently become an integral part of Des’ practice.
 His embroidered pieces, resembling casual handwritten notes, evoke a distinct homespun charm that contrasts with the precision often associated with traditional textile art.